 I read the box, read a few tutorials online, and even searched YouTube for some clarification of how to install these numbers because the directions on the box left me a bit lost.
 If you’re looking to recreate this look, allow me to explain this process in more detail, so hopefully you don’t find yourself as confused as I was.

-The first thing you need to do if you’re looking to install these FLOATING numbers (different directions if you want them to lay flat) is screw in the small part of these screws into the back of each letter (see above photo).
+The first thing you need to do if you’re looking to install these FLOATING numbers is screw in the small part of these screws into the back of each letter (see above photo).

 The box came with a template that you could cut out and place on your surface but the tutorials I read all noted that these templates were a “smidge” off.
 I tested that theory and they were right; the template didn’t line up perfectly. =(